alanng10/Secane/Docue/Para/a.md

 1 human with only enough cloth and editor and termina and Class Lang require including USB port and no other tool tool 1 module tool that output what is written in a text file in console, with heap execute certain abstract and effect load execute certain abstract.

+Para tool worth is total tool worth of all module execute able by Secane.